mtodosovska/Analysis-of-Terrorist-Attacks/README.md

 	 ['Unknown' '3805']]
 	'''

-	It is noticable that unknown is only tenth.
+	It is noticeable  that unknown is only tenth.

 	* 10 most killed professions
 	'''